-Since Pentecost Sunday is approaching (May 31, 2020), perhaps it would be good to give some time today to reflect on who the Holy Spirit is, what He does, and to re-commit ourselves to being Spirit-filled Christians.
+Since Pentecost Sunday is today, perhaps it would be good to give some time to reflect on who the Holy Spirit is, what He does, and to re-commit ourselves to being Spirit-filled Christians.
 Surely God the Father and God the Son would be equally pleased and honored by our efforts to become more tightly aligned with the 3rd Person of the Trinity?

 By the way, it may come as a surprise to know that the word Pentecost actually has nothing to do with the Holy Spirit.
 It has more to do with the number 50.
 The day of Pentecost, like the one described in Acts 2, always fell 50 days after the Jewish Passover as a celebration of the spring harvest.
 It was a holiday of sorts.